-As Mike Larder discovered on this working cattle property in far northern NSW, often the most rewarding “hotel” stays come from going back to absolute basics.
+As Mike Larder discovered on this working cattle property in far northern NSW, The Dingo Dam Cottage is Australian accommodation at its most authentic.

 Words & images Mike Larder, who paid his own way and visited anonymously.

 The Dingo Dam Cottage at Wave Hill Station perches on the side of a hill deep within the Northern Rivers hinterland, 50min of winding bitumen, gravel and cattle grids upriver from Grafton, the attractive pastoral centre almost famous for its maximum security prison, Grafton Cup and the alergically sneaky Jacaranda Festival.

 The faded, weathered, dun-coloured facade doesn’t look much from a distance.
 Doesn’t look too flash from up close, either.
 Until you realise that, like the venerable Time Lord’s tatty old Tardis, this century-plus, five-room shack is capable in its ramshackle way of transporting to another century all who venture through its battered and peeling front door.